Dictionary

 Size group in the HAKA size chart.
 Includes the clothing sizes 94, 98, 102, 106 and 110.
 The values can be determined by adding the number 2 to the chest circumference measured in cm (this refers to a random sample, so no guarantee for all men).

 High-quality natural fiber obtained by shearing live sheep.
-Cg.: Ripped wool
+Cg.: Torn wool

 Trouser measurement: Straight-line distance between the crotch and the sole of the foot, measured between the legs at the inseam.